k-k1w-w1x-x/k-k1w-w1x-x.github.io/_pages/about.md

 I have been fortunate to gain extensive research experience during my undergraduate studies.
 I was a research intern at the **State Key Laboratory of AI Safety, Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS)**, advised by [Prof. Shengyu Zhu](https://scholar.google.com/citations?user=ExampleID).
 During this internship, I proposed *Speculative Safety-Aware Decoding (SSD)*, a novel decoding-time defense mechanism, which was accepted to the **EMNLP 2025 Main Conference** as a **first-author** paper ([Paper PDF](/files/EMNLP2025_SSD.pdf)).

-Before focusing on Safety-Aware Decoding, I researched defensive mechanisms in Federated Learning advised by Prof. Jinyan Liu, with one paper currently under review.
-I also worked on LLM Evaluation with Prof. Yang Song, where we developed evaluation metrics for RAG-based chatbots, leading to a co-first author paper accepted by ICBAIE 2024.
+Before focusing on Safety-Aware Decoding, I researched defensive mechanisms in Federated Learning advised by [Prof. Jinyan Liu](https://cs.bit.edu.cn/szdw/jsml2/rjznyrjgcyjs2/680a2f55144449cfba0b807317c3cea3.htm), with one paper currently under review.
+I also worked on LLM Evaluation with [Prof. Yang Song](https://people.uncw.edu/songy/) (UNCW), where we developed evaluation metrics for RAG-based chatbots, leading to a co-first author paper accepted by ICBAIE 2024.

 Beyond research, I am a competitive programmer with a strong interest in algorithms.
 I have won the **Silver Medal** in the **ACM-ICPC Regional Contest** and the Silver Medal in the CCPC National Invitational Contest.